 After you've completed the surveys, check over your forms to make sure all information is complete (and legible).
 Please make a copy of your data forms for your records (and in case the originals get lost in the mail).
-Return the forms, by 20 May to the Owl Survey Coordinator at Birds Canada, Box 160, Port Rowan, Ontario, NOE 1MO.
+Return the forms, by 20 May to the Owl Survey Coordinator at Birds Canada, Box 160, Port Rowan, Ontario, NOE 1M0.
 If you are applying for voluntary support, include the completed application form and your cheque with your data forms.
 A pre-addressed envelope is included with this participant's kit.

 If you prefer you can enter data online via the Volunteer Portal available from the main website birdscanada.org/on_owls.
 The Owl Survey Volunteer Portal is hosted by NatureCounts and you will need to login using your NatureCounts username and password to gain access to data entry.
+Note that any route with stop changes or stop description changes cannot be entered online - you will have to mail these to Birds Canada for review and data entry.